3 dead, 4 missing in Pennsylvania factory explosion, rescue workers continue to search for survivors – yqqlm-breakinglatest.news-Breaking Latest News

-An explosion occurred at a chocolate factory in Pennsylvania, USA (screenshot of ABC video)
+3 dead, 4 missing in factory explosion in Pennsylvania, U.S. Rescuers continue to search for survivors

-Overseas Network, March 26th According to ABC reports, an explosion occurred on March 24 at a chocolate factory in West Reading, Pennsylvania, USA, killing three people, leaving four missing and injuring many others.
+Overseas Network, March 26 (Xinhua) According to ABC reports, an explosion occurred on March 24 at a chocolate factory in West Reading, Pennsylvania, USA, killing 3 people, leaving 4 missing and injuring many others.

 Local fire official Chad Moyer said on the 25th that rescuers are still continuing to search for survivors, but the chances of finding survivors are rapidly decreasing.
 The local hospital received 10 patients who were injured in the accident, of which 2 were hospitalized for treatment, 6 were discharged, and the other 2 were transferred to other hospitals.